 Sticking to a budget can be HARD!
-But it’s not the lack of “know how” that keeps you from sticking to a budget and decreasing expenses, but the lack of discipline.
+But it’s not the lack of “know-how” that keeps you from sticking to a budget, but the lack of discipline.

 It’s a simple money management system that will help you overcome spending problems and stick to a budget so you can be on your way to financial independence.

 Two reasons most people don’t manage their money:

 Money management doesn’t have to be boring and complicated.
-The secret I’m about to share with you may surprise you how easy, simple and effective it is to be in charge of your money.
-It’s called the JARS system.
+The secret I’m about to share with you may surprise you how easy, simple, and effective it is to control your money so it doesn’t control you.